 The ABC rules for participants

-- In order to make sure that only cycled trips will count for the contest, the following filters on the average speed, the maximum speed and the total length of each recorded trip apply: average speed ≤ 30 km/h, maximum speed ≤ 45 km/h, maximum length ≤ 100 km.
+- In order to make sure that only cycled trips count, the following filters apply on recorded trips: average speed ≤ 30 km/h, maximum speed ≤ 50 km/h, length ≤ 100 km.

 - Valid trips count wherever they were cycled.
 They are not restricted to a specific city or region.